-SEASON 1 IS ONLINE NOW.
+SEASON 1 IS ONLINE NOW

 We worked to understand this complex issue by breaking it down into bite-sized bits with the help of post-it notes and conversational language, keeping every episode accessible and fun.
 Filmed across seven countries, we talked to citizens and experts in New York, DC, Boston, Baltimore, Bonn, Beijing, Bristol, Milan, Marrakech, and Paris.
 Sixteen episodes, a handful of awards, a cohort of new climate friends, and a historic Paris Agreement later, we are prepared to launch our next season.

-SEASON 2 IS CURRENTLY IN PRE-PRODUCTION.
+SEASON 2 IS CURRENTLY IN PRODUCTION

 After being in Paris to witness the signing of a landmark global climate agreement, it seemed like the momentum for climate action was unstoppable – and then the US had an election.
 Now the Trump Administration has announced that the US is pulling out of the Paris Agreement and the very concept of climate action seems at risk across America.
 But there are climate heroes everywhere and we want to tell their stories.

 Our episodes have been used as teaching tools in colleges across the US and screened at the World Bank, COP22 in Marrakech, Columbia University, University of Maryland, Yale University, University of Bristol in the UK, Festival Internacional de Cine en Guadalajara Film Festival in Mexico, and Le Cinema Colise in Morocco.
-We have a solid network of followers on social media, with over 1,300 likes on our Facebook page and some of our videos reaching over 12,000 views.
+We have a solid network of followers on social media, with over 1,300 likes on our Facebook page and some of our videos reaching over 17,000 views.

-At the end of 2016, our episode on Carbon Pricing won the Put a Price on Carbon Pollution Award for Best Short Film from the World Bank as part of the global Film4Climate competition.
-Climate Countdown was then awarded Best Web-Series at Lake View International Film Festival in India and has subsequently been chosen by ROMA Cinema Doc Festival in Italy, Baja Webfest in Mexico, and Ekotopfilm | Envirofilm Festival in Slovakia.
+At the end of 2016, our episode from Season 1 on Carbon Pricing won the Put a Price on Carbon Pollution Award for Best Short Film from the World Bank as part of the global Film4Climate competition.
+Climate Countdown was then awarded Best Web-Series at Lake View International Film Festival in India and Best Short on the Beach at Barbados Independent Film Festival - it has also been chosen as an official selection by Green Screen Film Festival in Trinidad & Tobago, Awareness Festival in Los Angeles, ROMA Cinema Doc Festival in Italy, Baja Webfest in Mexico, and Ekotopfilm | Envirofilm Festival in Slovakia.